Caledonia Spirits: History

 The distillery was originally located in Hardwick in Vermont's Caledonia County (in the Northeast Kingdom).
 It was founded by Todd Hardie, a lifelong beekeeper who wanted to popularize honey-based beverages and highlight the important and threatened role of bees in the environment.
 Ryan Christiansen serves as the company's president and head distiller.
 The two met in 2011, while Hardie was using raw honey in his small production winery at the time.
-In the 2010s, the company moved to Montpelier, opening a 27,000-square-foot distillery.
-In 2019, the company expanded its presence there, opening a cocktail bar and retail store.
+In the 2010s, the company moved to Montpelier, opening a 27,000-square-foot distillery and in 2019, the company expanded its presence there by opening a cocktail bar and retail store.

 Operations

-The distillery distributes in 32 U.S. states, as well as Montreal, and other foreign cities with cocktail cultures.
+The distillery distributes to 32 U.S. states, as well as Montreal, and other foreign cities with cocktail cultures.
 Product volume tripled from 2015 to 2019 and continues to grow rapidly, leading to about 60,000 4.5L cases shipped per year.

 Each year since 2017, Caledonia Spirits has hosted a Bee's Knees Week, an event to raise funds to plant pollinator habitats across the U.S. The event, hosted in late September each year, is an effort to combat pollinator decline.
 The 2021 fundraiser had a goal of planting 50,000 sqft of bee habitats.